adamhamdi85/eng130_week1/README.md

 - Step 5- After creating or modifying the environment variable, click Apply and then OK to have the change take effect.

+# Week 2
+## Python Fundamentals
+### Types of data
+- Str - string (word)
+- Float - real number
+- Int - Integer (decimal)
+- Boolean - Yes or no (true or false)
+- List

+### Github setup
+- generate ssh key
+- cd .ssh
+- ssh-keygen -t rsa -b 4096 -C "adamhamdi85@gmail.com"
+- copy public key (cat id_rsa.pub)
+- add another repository on Github
+- then create README.md file and connect it to the repository.

+- then put in variable for each one of the following and press enter,
+- git init
+- git add README.md
+- git commit -m "first commit"
+- git status to see if its green then proceed
+- git branch -M main
+- git remote add origin "git@github.com:[username]/[repository].git"
+- git push -u origin main